 There’s no question Newfoundland & Labrador is one of the most unique cultures in the world.
-It features all the rugged, natural beauty of the Atlantic Ocean and Eastern Canada.
+And it features all the rugged, natural beauty of the Atlantic Ocean and Eastern Canada, to boot!

-Business opportunities are varied in Newfoundland & Labrador.
-Our guide will cover everything you need to know to prepare for starting or buying a business in this eastern most Canadian province.
+Business opportunities are varied in the province.
+Our guide to Newfoundland and Labrador small business covers everything you need to know to prepare for starting or buying a business in this eastern most Canadian province.

 Major Industries in Newfoundland & Labrador